ex16x41/bugbounty/CLOUD/labs_practice.md

 https://www.hackthebox.com/business/professional-labs/cloud-labs-blacksky - have not tested yet, but heard price isn't worth it from those who tried

+## try hack me

+https://tryhackme.com/r/path/outline/attackinganddefendingaws - seems nice but looks like it could be more comrepehensive

 ## others

 https://cyberwarfare.live/product/aws-cloud-red-team-specialist-carts/  - did not test